Ebazhanov/linkedin-skill-assessments-quizzes/adobe-acrobat/adobe-acrobat-quiz.md

 - [x] Preflight Droplet
 - [ ] Optimize PDF

 #### Q31.
-You would like to view a document in Read Mode, hiding the main toolbar, the Navigation pane, and Tools panel.
+You would like to view a document in Read Mode, hiding the main toolbar, the Navigation pane, and the Tools panel.
 Which icon in the Page Controls toolbar will change the document view to Read Mode?

 - [ ] A
 - [ ] B
 - [ ] C
 - [ ] D

 #### Q32.
 You provide an interactive PDF to a client that you created.
 The interactive PDF includes multiple embedded videos.
 However, the client cannot view the videos.
-What is a reason that the client might be unable to view the video?
+What is the reason that the client might be unable to view the video?

 - [ ] A browser is not installed.
 - [ ] A GIF player is not installed.